AdaCore/spark2014/docs/ug/gnatprove.rst

 proves all checks on this program, except for 4 runtime checks related to scaling quantities using a division (a known limitation of automatic provers).

+.. rubric:: ``bitwalker``

+This example introduces a main function that reads, and a main procedure that writes, a word of bits of a given length from (resp. to) a stream of bytes at a given position.
+It heavily uses bitwise arithmetic and is fully specified and automatically proved in Spark2014.
+In addition to their specifications, two procedures provide proofs of properties on their interplay.

+In this example we use an external axiomatization in order to lift some operators from the underlying Why3 theory of bitvectors to Spark2014.
+In particular the "Nth" function, at the core of the specification of the example, let's us check if a specific bit in a modular value is set or not.
+Note that while such a function could be easily implemented in Spark, using the one defined in the Why3 theory let the provers use the associated axioms and lemmas.

 .. rubric:: ``crazyflie``

 This program is a translation of the stabilization system of the Crazyflie 2.0,